TanguyGodat/Judges/README.md

 # Judges
-Judges of the International Court of Justice and Judges of the Permanent Court of International Justice
+Judges around the world from 1800-2001